ashikiqbal/url-call/README.md

-# url-call
+# URL Calling Engine
-URL Calling Engine
+POST or GET list of URLs in different time of intervals.
+Monitoring and reporting made simple and easier.